peter7775/opensearch-query-gateway/README.md

 - a **rules engine** for transformations and validations,
 - a **schema analyzer** for index introspection and human-readable field overviews,
 - an **API gateway** for exposing the functionality over HTTP.

 ---

-## Who it is for

-- backend developers who need a safe and standardized way to query OpenSearch,
-- analysts and colleagues who do not know Prolog but need readable schema outputs,
-- teams working with large-scale log indices,
-- environments where validation, explain mode, and future visual builders matter.

----